AngelValdes/Store/README.md

  ```
 Content-Type: application/json
  ```
+#### Unit Testing is written to test 100% of code functionality and routes. there are static and dynamic routes unit testing.
+To test open a console command window at the project scope and type "mocha" and press enter. you should see all unit test run and passing.

 #### See below for routes end points.
 ## Display all apps info including related entities
 - GET Route: http://localhost:3000/api/v1/apps